lopperman/monitor-stress-test/README.md

 # Monitor Stress Test

 100% HTML -- To test your monitor, download this [html file](https://github.com/lopperman/monitor-stress-test/blob/main/stress-test.html), open it, click the Start Test button.
+That's it.
+What was meant to be a 1-minute chat with Claude AI about testing my monitor, turned into a 2-hour collaboritve pairing session is a good as I've ever experienced in the past 30 years.
+Read below to see what Claude had to say (Claude wrote the rest of this README file)
+  -- Paul Brower

 A browser-based tool for stress testing your monitor and GPU combo.
 Built to answer the question: *"Is my fancy new monitor actually being held back by my GPU?"*